Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Introduction

-The Fisher information metric is an effective means for quantifying local parameter identifiability within this context.
-Fisher information provides insight into the information a dataset contains about some set of relevant model parameters \cite{Norton00}.
-This metric can be used to quantify the degree to which estimates of model parameters are unique and accurate.
-Furthermore, the invertibility of the Fisher information matrix indicates whether the experiment in question can possibly yield uniquely identifiable parameter estimates.
+The Fisher information metric is an effective means for quantifying parameter identifiability \cite{Norton00}.
+The invertibility of the Fisher information matrix indicates whether the experiment in question can yield uniquely identifiable parameter estimates.
 Specifically, the Cram\'er-Rao theorem states that the best parameter estimation covariance achievable by an unbiased estimator is given by the inverse of the matrix-formulation of Fisher information.
-The preliminary sections of this paper are focused on deriving analytic expressions for the Fisher information matrix for a longitudinal vehicle dynamics model with respect to vehicle mass, drag coefficient, and rolling resistance parameters.
-We achieve this by deriving analytic expressions for the sensitivities of the output velocity of the longitudinal model with respect to perturbations in each relevant chassis parameter and augmenting these sensitivities into the conventional formulation of the Fisher information matrix.
-After validating these results with those obtained from conventional numeric approximations of Fisher information, we conduct several Monte Carlo simulation studies based on varying driving conditions.
-This paper’s results show that drive cycles characterized by a high degree of terrain variability will on average yield more accurate longitudinal chassis parameter estimates.
-While this paper’s simulations are run with parameter values corresponding to those of heavy-duty vehicles, the results of these simulations are largely applicable to vehicles of varying types and sizes.
+In this paper, we present a theoretical analysis which reveals the underlying effects and limitations on the best achievable estimation accuracy for longitudinal vehicle dynamics.
+For an appropriate estimation algorithm, our analysis leverages Fisher Information to mathematically show the form of the Cramer-Rao lower bounds on longitudinal parameter estimates.
+We use these expressions to show fundamental insights which can motivate improved experiment design.

 The remaining organization of this paper is as follows.
 Section II details our formulation of the longitudinal vehicle dynamics.
-Section III describes the format of the Fisher information metric corresponding to the longitudinal dynamics, based on the sensitivity of the vehicle velocity output with respect to perturbations in each vehicle chassis parameter (vehicle mass, drag coefficient, and rolling resistance coefficient).
-We describe our methods for obtaining analytic expressions for these sensitivities in Section IV, while including validation of our derivations through simulation and on-road experiments.
-Section V of this paper presents a series of simulation studies which reveal the relationships between terrain variability and chassis parameter identifiability for a range of driving conditions.
-Finally, after section V our conclusion summarizes and synthesizes insights from our principal findings.
+Section III describes the format of the Fisher information metric corresponding to the longitudinal dynamics.
+In Section IV, we derive an analytic Fisher matrix for a linear estimation case.
+We describe our methods for obtaining analytic expressions for Fisher information with nonlinear least-squares in Section V, including validation of our derivations through simulation and on-road experiments.
+Finally, after section V our conclusion summarizes and synthesizes insights from the paper's findings.